Check Any UK Vehicle Instantly

 Current stolen status

-The report shows if the vehicle is still listed as stolen right now.
+The report shows whether the vehicle is still listed as stolen right now.

 Stolen date

-View the exact date the theft was recorded at the police.
+View the exact theft date when the case was added to the police database.

 Stolen contact number